 Sure, there might be months that go by and maybe even a year that you never have the need to use 4WD, but it only takes that one time to make you have an instant case of “buyer’s remorse”.

 What about your driveway?
 Is it so steep that your 2WD will struggle?
 You might only need 4WD to get in and out of your driveway.
 Will that be enough to justify the price difference?

 Then we have the case of mileage.
 This is a big case to win for many so let’s see if the 2WD can claw its way back into this battle.

 2WD trucks also allow you to carry more with a higher payload capacity.
-There’s also fewer mechanical components that can break.
+There are also fewer mechanical components that can break.
 Now it gets interesting.
 Yes, there are so many factors to consider and it’s never a straightforward win-win situation.

 There is a lot more engineering and technology built into a 4WD vs a 2Wd with more sophisticated components making it more expensive to produce.

-We’ve covered quite a few pros and cons of owning both and which will do better when towing your 5th-wheeler so let’s summaries it.
+We’ve covered quite a few pros and cons of owning both and which will do better when towing your 5th-wheeler so let’s summarize it.

 |Better fuel consumption||X|

 |X||Better control backing up steep inclines|